A George Carlin Political Lesson In Celebration Of His 80th Birthday

 — maria (@marialuttjeb) May 3, 2017

 Nearly nine years after George Carlin’s death, his political observations are more succinct than ever.
 While George Carlin did not explicitly offer any way out of the mess we’re in, perhaps we can learn something from his commitment to expressing biting, difficult truths about society.
-Too often people shy away from difficult truths for comforting narratives.
+Too often people shy away from difficult truths in favor of comforting narratives.
 George Carlin saw this for what it was, and he was not afraid to say it.
 Happy birthday, Mr. Carlin.

 [Featured Image by Kevin Winter/Getty Images]